-In order to be able to design behaviors without access to the real hardware, we implemented a physics-based simulation for the robots Toni, Kondo, and Fritz.
-This simulation is based on the Open Dynamics Engine [6].
-We also simulated two teams of augmented RoboSapiens.
+In order to be able to design behaviors without access to the real hardware, we implemented a physics-based simulation for the robots Toni and Kondo.
+This simulation is based on the Open Dynamics Engine [5].
+We now work on simulating a team of augmented RoboSapiens.